CoVPN/vat08-antibody-durability/README.md

 ### 3. User Instructions
   Input datasets include `vat08_combined_data_processed_longitudinal_bAb.csv`, `vat08_combined_data_processed_longitudinal_nAb.csv`.
-  Place these datasets in the `data` subfolder within the cloned repository.
+  Place both datasets in the `data` subfolder within the cloned repository.

   Create a new R project for the cloned repository.
 From the command line, starting in the `code` directory, run the following commands.
   Each code file should complete in under 10 minutes except for `code/LMMmodeling/confidenceInt.R` and